 The Bridge Park will serve as a platform for public art varying from temporary to permanent artworks.
 It will also offer interactive art to showcase the rich history of the river, region and residents.

 Acting as a recreational centre, the park will launch canoeing, kayaking and paddleboat services, allowing visitors to explore man-made structures such as the USS Barry, Nationals Ballpark and the new Yards Park.

 The park will also include cafés, restaurants and support facilities such as restrooms, drinking water, storage and maintenance.

-A fundraising campaign was launched after the selection of final design to procure the remaining funds.
+A fundraising campaign was launched after the selection of the final design to procure the remaining funds.

 Key players involved

 Olin will also be the landscape architect for the project.
-ETM associates are responsible for open space programming, maintenance and operations, while Dharam constructing is the cost consultant and Arup will be the structural engineer.
+ETM associates are responsible for open space programming, maintenance and operations while Dharam constructing will be the cost consultant and Arup will be the structural engineer.